Tamás Péchy: Political career

-He began hia political career in 1861 when he became leading committee of Abaúj County.
+He began his political career in 1861 when he became leading committee of Abaúj County.
 He quickly rose in the hierarchy, he was appointed Deputy Lieutenant (Viscount; vicecomes) in 1867 but one year later he resigned and became representative of Szikszó District.
 He was a supporter of Kálmán Tisza and participated in working of House of Representatives as a member of the Centre Left.
 His party merged into Deák Party as a result Péchy joined newly established Liberal Party in 1875.
 He was appointed Minister of Public Works and Transport on 2 March 1875 in the cabinets of Béla Wenckheim and Kálmán Tisza.
 He held his office until 1880.
 He began nationalization of the railways (etc. Tisza line) which was developed successfully by Gábor Baross.
 Furthermore, his most important activity was the railways' case management language make to Hungarian language.

 He was appointed Speaker of the House of Representatives on 14 April 1880 succeeding József Szlávy who became Joint Finance Minister of Austria-Hungary.
 This assignment was represented for 12 years by him.
 In 1892 the Liberal Party replaced him with Dezső Bánffy.
 After adoption of the new Church Policy Act he withdrew from the party.
 He was elected group leader of the non-partisans.